 Hi there!
 I teach design and web development classes at General Assembly and work with illustrators and editors at Midnight Breakfast.
 Some of my previous work can be seen at Cantilever.

-You can also find me at notated.org and as @nevan.
+You can also find me on Twitter as @nevan.

 I’ve always wanted to teach.I’ve had a teaching bug for as long as I can remember.
 I had really great teachers throughout elementary and secondary school.
 In 8th grade, I was part of a math club where I got to practice walking through approaches to problems with the 7th graders on the team.
 There were always kids who were quicker than I was, but I had an early knack for communicating ideas to others.
 In high school, one chemistry teacher even let me presentI also helped grade some papers, which makes me feel kinda iffy in retrospect. a lesson one day.
 The first time I ever made any money, I taught kids’ gymnastics over the summer.
 Over the course of the past few years, I’ve been able to take on more teaching engagements, first at Noble Desktop,I started out teaching a workshop on developing custom themes for Wordpress, and went on to build a new workshop for them on responsive design.
 I really liked teaching at Noble, and still recommend it, but its classes are structuredClasses take place in computer labs, and are very scripted.
 As an instructor, you go through a workbook with the students, demonstrating how to work through a section step by step before having the students work through the same section from their books.
 I can attest firsthand to how this structure helps keep up quality, and works well for the short format of the classes.
 In the end though, I wanted more freedom to plan and experiment, and a longer stretch of time with students to see how they learned and adjust accordingly. in a way that helped me get into teaching but didn’t feel quite right for me personally. now at General Assembly,At GA, I started out teaching a 10-week part-time course on front-end web development whose curriculum I subsequently helped overhaul.I developed several exercises and projectsI made a simple “About Me” website, which utilizes only a very basic set of HTML elements (no ids or classes), and very lightly introduces the concept of floats.
 This is followed by a single-column blog, which I use to introduce a greater range of HTML elements, along with nested CSS.
 That has a 2-column redesign which students transition to, using floats for page layout and for the navigation.
 It’s fascinating to me that it is doable now, but students who take the class actually learn to code layouts to be fluid right out of the gate.
 From here, they are ready to tackle the more complex layouts in Startup Matchmaker, which I give them with extra pages which have not been “designed”, as an exercise for them to imagine and create those pages based on the style established on the given pages. that I’m particularly proud during this process, including a box model exercise, a way to explore the basics of classes and ids, a simple and visual way to approach page layouts, an introduction to nested selectors, an old-school game of rock, paper, scissors, and a basic cash register.
 I also developed a series of refactored color scheme switchers which I’ve found are very effective for progressively introducing more sophisticated approaches to refactoring JS–first in pure JS, then using a body class to remove CSS from the JS, next doing the same thing with jQuery, and finally making the code more flexible by using the “this” keyword.
 As I continued to run the class, I built up an accompanying course website over time, starting out with something very rudimentary, then rolling, rolling, rolling.
 Now I teach an immersive course in user experience design, which has been as demanding as it has been rewarding. where I teach full time.